 By its close, Blues will have run 276 regular performances and 5 previews on Broadway, at both the Vivian Beaumont and Ambassador theatres.

 There is strong interest in a national tour that will debut in Atlanta Aug.
 1, Krebs said.
 No dates are announced yet.
 He also said there will be stagings in Australia, Germany and Japan.

-The Broadway production's producers are Krebs, Lawrence Horowitz, CTM Productions, Anne Squadron and Chase Mishkin.
+A sellout, spinoff run at the Geffen Playhouse in Los Angeles closed Jan.
+2. The Broadway production's producers are Krebs, Lawrence Horowitz, CTM Productions, Anne Squadron and Chase Mishkin.

-The musical, which was nominated for 1999 Tony Awards for Best Musical, Best Book and Best Featured Actress (Gretha Boston) and Featured Actor (Ron Taylor), was born and nurtured in regional theatres, including the Denver Center Theatre Company (where it began) and Alabama Shakespeare Festival, Crossroads Theatre Company and San Diego Repertory Theatre.
+The musical, which was nominated for 1999 Tony Awards for Best Musical, Best Book and Best Featured Actress ( Gretha Boston) and Featured Actor ( Ron Taylor), was born and nurtured in regional theatres, including the Denver Center Theatre Company (where it began) and Alabama Shakespeare Festival, Crossroads Theatre Company and San Diego Repertory Theatre.